The Slow Boat from Thailand to Laos [2023 Guide]

 The speedboat holds six to eight passengers plus the crew and there is no roof.
 This means that you are completely exposed to the elements, be they scorching sun or rain.
 When water levels are low, the speedboat can be dangerous as it is easy to hit objects, making for a bumpy and uncomfortable ride.

-The luxury cruise is the most expensive option, costing somewhere between $150-450USD per person.
-You will also be required to reserve your space further in advance.
-Cruises sometimes include a fancy homestay and/or a visit to the Pak Ou Caves.
+๐Ÿ’ฐ COST: The premium cruise can cost between $140-450USD per person, depending on the specific cruise.
+You will also be required to reserve your space in advance.
+Cruises sometimes include a fancy homestay and/or a visit to the Pak Ou Caves in the itinerary.

 Different Boarding Points

-Please note: If you are catching the speedboat or heading off on a luxury cruise, you will depart from a different pier in Huay Xai.
+Please note: If you are catching the speedboat or heading off on a premium cruise, you will depart from a different pier in Huay Xai.

 Laos Slow Departure Points & Border Crossing